jimbobbennett/StarWarsCopilot/5-mcp/README.md

     The `McpServerToolType` tells the MCP server that this class contains tools it can use.
 This is scanned by the `WithToolsFromAssembly` call on the `builder`.

-1. Add a static constructor to load the options for the tool to get the API key.
+1. Add fields for an HTTP client and the tool options, and a static constructor to load the options for the tool to get the API key.
 This loads the configuration, then sets the Tavily API key as a header on the HTTP client:

     ```cs
     private readonly static ToolsOptions _toolsOptions = new();